BadNintendo/CISG/README.md

 ### CheckersModule Explanation - File [CheackersMaster](CheckersMaster.p)

 #### Purpose:
 This module evaluates and suggests the top 5 best moves in a checkers game, aiming to lead to the fewest moves to win.
 It also includes rules to detect draw scenarios, which are applied only when relevant conditions are met.
+Fogot to add the piece restrictions until kinged and able to move backwards, this module moves forwards and backwards when attacking only and only forward in moves.

 #### Initialization:
 - **Class Setup**: The `CheckersModule` class initializes with basic settings, including: